Family Invites. Without Ghosting.

 Solo home-inventory accounts have a quiet death curve.

 You start strong.
 You photograph the kitchen, label some boxes, feel like an organized adult.
 Then your partner reorganizes the storage closet without telling you.
-You don't see the new arrangement, the inventory drifts out of sync, and within a month it's wrong about half your boxes.
+The inventory drifts out of sync.
+Within a month it's wrong about half your boxes.
 You stop opening the app.

 Two-person households quietly defeat single-user inventory tools.
-This post is about the feature we shipped to fix that.
+This post is about the version we built so that doesn't happen — and the small thing about invites that nobody else seems to do.

 The result: one inventory, two contributors, zero duplication.
 When she puts the colander in a new spot and photographs it, I see the update on my phone.
 The "where is X" question essentially disappears.